 Your pet rat would love a cage with as much room as possible.
 If you can't find the right cage for your pet rat, do it yourself with wire shelving and zip ties.

-- A large pack of plastic zip ties/cable ties
+- Large pack of plastic zip ties/cable ties

 - Clip to hold a door closed, such as a bolt snap on a dog leash